 - Willingness to engage with course content and contribute to class discussions

 You should expect to spend six to 10 hours a week on coursework, including weekly class or online modules, depending on the learning format.

-If you're not a native English speaker, you’ll need to have advanced English language skills to enroll.
-To learn more, see English Language Proficiency Requirements.
+If English is not your native language, you should have advanced English skills to enroll.
+To learn more, see English Language Proficiency Requirements – Noncredit Programs.